What Is Thai Chicken Flatbread?

 Why is my Thai chicken flatbread soggy in the middle?

 The peanut sauce was too thin, too much sauce was used, or the oven temperature was not high enough.
 A thin sauce releases moisture during baking and softens the flatbread before the heat can crisp it.
-Use the sauce at a spreadable consistency and apply a moderate, even layer rather than a thick one.
-Bake at 425°F to ensure the flatbread crisps quickly rather than sitting in a warm oven long enough to absorb moisture.
+Use the sauce at a spreadable consistency and apply a moderate, even layer.
+Bake at 400 degrees Fahrenheit to ensure the flatbread crisps properly.

 Why is my mozzarella not melting properly?

 The oven temperature was too low or the cheese was cold from the refrigerator.
 Pre-shredded mozzarella from a bag contains anti-caking agents that can slow melting.
-Fresh mozzarella, torn into pieces, melts more readily.
-If using pre-shredded cheese, let it come to room temperature for fifteen minutes before using and ensure the oven is fully preheated to 425°F before the flatbread goes in.
+Fresh mozzarella torn into pieces melts more readily.
+Let the cheese come to room temperature for fifteen minutes before using and ensure the oven is fully preheated before the flatbread goes in.

 Can I make Thai chicken flatbread ahead of time?

 You can assemble the flatbread up to an hour ahead, cover, and refrigerate, then bake when ready.
-Add the bean sprouts after baking rather than during assembly if making ahead, as they can release moisture during refrigeration.
+Add the bean sprouts and fresh cilantro after baking rather than during assembly.
 The peanut sauce can be made up to three days ahead and refrigerated.
 Bring it to room temperature and stir well before spreading.

 Can I add more heat to Thai chicken flatbread for adults?

 Yes.
-Add sliced fresh Thai chilies or extra sweet Thai chili sauce to the adult portions after baking.
-A drizzle of sriracha over the finished flatbread also works well.
+Add sliced fresh Thai chilies or extra sriracha to the adult portions after baking.
+A drizzle over the finished flatbread works well.
 The base recipe is kept gentle for younger eaters, and adding heat to individual portions is the right approach when cooking for a mixed group of adults and children.

 What flatbread works best for this recipe?

-Naan is the best base for Thai chicken flatbread because its slight chewiness and its ability to crisp at the edges while staying soft in the center produces the best texture.
+Naan is the best base because its slight chewiness and its ability to crisp at the edges while staying soft in the center produces the best texture.
 Store-bought flatbread and pita bread also work well.
 Avoid very thin flatbreads that will become completely crisp throughout, and avoid very thick ones that will not crisp in the time it takes the cheese to melt.
-Medium thickness with a sturdy base is the target.

 FLAVOR PROFILE

-The smell comes first, as it always does.
+The smell comes first.
 The peanut sauce warming in the oven, the mozzarella beginning to melt and bubble, the edges of the flatbread turning golden.
 It is a warm, slightly sweet, deeply savory smell that manages to be both familiar and surprising at the same time.
 Pizza smell and Thai food smell, both at once.

 On the plate the flatbread is golden at the edges, the cheese melted and slightly golden in spots, the chicken and vegetables visible through it.
 The shredded carrots are bright orange against the pale mozzarella.
 The spring onions are scattered through.
-The bean sprouts have wilted just slightly, settling into the cheese in a way that looks exactly right.
+The bean sprouts have settled into the cheese in a way that looks exactly right.

 The first bite has the crispy edge of a well-made flatbread, then the melted mozzarella, then the peanut sauce underneath, warm and savory and slightly sweet, the lime in it present as brightness behind the peanut.
 Then the chicken, tender and absorbing the peanut sauce from below.
 The carrot adds sweetness.
 The spring onion adds a mild sharpness.
 The bean sprout adds crunch.